Archdiocese of New York: 1840 to 1850

 When Dubois died in 1842, Hughes automatically succeeded him as bishop of New York.
 Having lost the legal battle over public funding of Catholic schools, Hughes worked to establish a Catholic political party.
 One of his other priorities was to address parish debts and loosen the control of boards of trustees over these parishes.
 Hughes decided to found an independent Catholic school system in the city, staffed by members of religious orders.
 During his tenure as bishop, he opened over 24 schools.
 By 1870, 19 percent of the city's children were attending Catholic schools.

-The difficulties faced by Catholics at the time included anti-Catholic bigotry in general and in the New York school system and a strong Nativist movement that failed to keep Catholics out of the country but warned that control by "the Papacy" was a threat to American republicanism.
+The difficulties faced by Catholics at the time included anti-Catholic bigotry in general and in the New York school system.
+They also faced a strong Nativist movement that failed to keep Catholics out of the country, but warned that control by "the Papacy" was a threat to American republicanism.

 On April 23, 1847, Pope Pius IX erected the Diocese of Albany and the Diocese of Buffalo.
 This left the Diocese of New York with the following areas: